 To have the backup set expire on a specific date, click On, and enter the date on which the set will expire.

-Choose the type of backup destination by clicking Disk or Tape.
+Choose the type of backup destination by clicking Disk, URL or Tape.
 To select the paths of up to 64 disk or tape drives containing a single media set, click Add.
 The selected paths are displayed in the Backup to list box.

 To remove a backup destination, select it and click Remove.
 To view the contents of a backup destination, select it and click Contents.